lucasnell/digestion_evolution/doc/tidy_csvs.md

 -   [Saving these data frames](#saving-these-data-frames)
 -   [Session info](#session-info)

-This reads the cleaned CSV files with data for individual animals and simplifies them into CSV files with summary statistics by species and/or intestinal segment.
+This reads the cleaned CSV files with data for individual animals and simplifies them into CSV files with means by species and/or intestinal segment.
 It needs to be run only once, and not at all if you have the csv files already.

 Summary of output
 =================